bathtime/amoled/README.md

 ![totem](/screenshots/totem.png)

-Themes may be any colour (simpy edit any of the phosh-[color] themes or add your own):
+Themes may be set to any colour by simply editing a [gtk.css](.themes/phosh-red/gtk-3.0/gtk.css) file:

 ![totem](/screenshots/phosh-red.png)